-Phalaenopsis’ are the most popular houseplant orchids.
-I’ll show you how to water phalaenopsis orchids, aka moth orchids, so that they can live longer, flower and thrive.
+Phalaenopsis Orchids are the most popular houseplant orchids.
+I’ll show you how to water Phalaenopsis orchids (moth orchids) so that they can live longer, flower and thrive.

 As a general rule, I water used to water mine every 7-14 days with room temperature reverse osmosis filtered water only.
 Now that I’ve moved to the desert, that has changed.
 This will vary for you also.

 Some Of Our General Houseplant Guides For Your Reference:

 - 3 Ways To Successfully Fertilize Indoor Plants

 - Plant Humidity: How I Increase Humidity For Houseplants